jolie/docs/basics/processes.md

 `single` is the default execution modality \(so the `execution` construct can be omitted\), which runs the program behaviour once. `sequential`, instead, causes the program behaviour to be made available again after the current instance has terminated.
 This is useful, for instance, for modelling services that need to guarantee exclusive access to a resource.
 Finally, `concurrent` causes a program behaviour to be instantiated and executed _whenever its first input statement can receive a message_.

-In the \`sequential\` and \`concurrent\` cases, the behavioural definition inside the main procedure must be an input statement.
+In the \`sequential\` and \`concurrent\` cases, the behavioural definition inside the main procedure must be an input statement, thus the executed process always animates a session.
+Single modality is usually exploited for running scripts because they require to be triggered by command instead of a message reception.

-A crucial aspect of behaviour instances is that each instance has its own private state, determining variable scoping.
+A crucial aspect of processes is that each of them has its own private state, determining variable scoping.
 This lifts programmers from worrying about race conditions in most cases.

 For instance, let us recall the server program given at the end of [Communication Ports](https://jolielang.gitbook.io/docs/basics/communication-ports) section.
 We can simply add the deployment instruction `execution{ concurrent }` to the server's deployment to make it supporting multiple clients at the same time.
 Access to variables would be safe since each behaviour instance would have its private state.